 The TPD law addressed the issues that the USA is facing now with underage e-cigarette users and untested e-liquid.
 Firstly, they made it illegal for anyone under the age of 18 to buy e-liquids, as you might have noticed when you entered this website or whenever you make an order.
 It also stopped e-cigarette companies from marketing to just anyone.

-These laws are seem to be working, Public Health England (PHE) conducted a study of teenagers early this year and found only 0.2% of teenagers who don’t smoke use an e-cigarette.
+And the good news is that is seems to be working, Public Health England (PHE) conducted a study of teenagers early this year and found only 0.2% of teenagers who don’t smoke use an e-cigarette.
 While it would be better if this was 0% it does show that the new rules are working.
 To see how effective these laws have been all you have to do is compare the UK’s percentage to the USA where 27.5% of teenagers have used an e-cigarette in the last 30 days.

 If the e-liquids with vitamin E acetate were tested in the UK they would never have passed the testing.